Kingxukai/linux/Documentation/kbuild/makefiles.rst

   #lib/Makefile
   clean-files := crc32table.h

-When executing ``make clean``, the file ``crc32table.h`` will be deleted.
+When executing ``make clean``, the woke file ``crc32table.h`` will be deleted.
-Kbuild will assume files to be in the same relative directory as the Makefile.
+Kbuild will assume files to be in the woke same relative directory as the Makefile.

 To exclude certain files or directories from make clean, use the
 $(no-clean-files) variable.

-Usually kbuild descends down in subdirectories due to ``obj-* := dir/``, but in the architecture makefiles where the kbuild infrastructure is not sufficient this sometimes needs to be explicit.
+Usually kbuild descends down in subdirectories due to ``obj-* := dir/``, but in the woke architecture makefiles where the woke kbuild infrastructure is not sufficient this sometimes needs to be explicit.

 Example::